tfaughnan/reddit-msg/README.md

 # reddit-msg

 A barebones CLI for sending Reddit messages with [PRAW](https://praw.readthedocs.io).
 Made this so I can execute scripts with long/unknown runtimes, walk away from my computer, and get notified on my phone when it's done.
 Email/SMS could work too, but chances are I'd be browsing Reddit anyway while waiting.
-E.g. `$ some-script ; reddit-msg "script is done"`

 ## Requirements